sebastianroming/sbstjn.github.io/_posts/2016-12-26-custom-alexa-skill-for-amazon-echo-lambda.md

 ![AWS Lambda Alexa Skill Trigger](/assets/images/posts/2017-01-06-custom-alexa-skill-for-amazon-echo-lambda/lambda_trigger.png)

-After you enabled the `Alex Skill Kit` as the trigger for your AWS Lambda function the Amazon wizard will allow you to proceed to the next step of configuring your new **Alex Skill**.
+After you enabled the `Alex Skill Kit` as the trigger for your AWS Lambda function, the Amazon wizard will allow you to proceed to the next step of configuring your new **Alex Skill**.

 ![Alexa Lambda Configuration](/assets/images/posts/2017-01-06-custom-alexa-skill-for-amazon-echo-lambda/skill_lambda.png)